pateketrueke/yrv/README.md

 Also this mode is the default used on the Svelte REPL, because is not an iframe, nor a regular webpage... it's a weird thing!

-> If you enable `Router.hashchange = true` all your regular links will be automatically rewritten to hash-based URIs instead, see how it works in our test suite.
+> If you enable `router.hashchange = true` all your regular links will be automatically rewritten to hash-based URIs instead, see how it works in our test suite.

 **Why I'm getting `<Component> was created with unknown prop 'router'` in the browser's console?**